PonyWarrior/HadesModRepo/PonyAB/PonyAB-readme.txt

     -Remade thunder flare
 Aspect of Beowulf :
-    -Fixed the Mirage Shot bug where casts dealt +100% damage instead of +30%
+    -Fixed the Mirage Shot bug where casts dealt +100% damage instead of +30% Rail hammers :
+    -Fix cluster bombs and rocket bomb bug where the rockets did not deal reduced damage -Triple bombs Rocket bomb fire interval reduced from 1 second to 0.25 second